 Follow the Tour de France 2019 route: How to watch live TV coverage and listen to daily episodes of The Cycling Podcast

-Throughout the month of July the focus of the cycling world will centre around France as the 106th edition of the Tour de France courses the length and breadth of the country, turning its villages and cities yellow as la grande boucle heads towards Paris.
+Throughout the month of July the focus of the cycling world has been centred around France as the 106th edition of the Tour de France courses the length and breadth of the country, turning its villages and cities yellow as la grande boucle heads towards Paris.

 After setting off on its 3,479.3km journey from Brussels, Belgium, the Tour crosses over into France before heading due south following an anti-clockwise route that hits the Pyrenees before reaching the Alps.

-Those with subscriptions to Eurosport are in luck as the self-styled 'home of cycling' will be broadcasting each and every stage.
+Those with subscriptions to Eurosport are in luck as the self-styled 'home of cycling' is broadcasting each and every stage.
 In addition to Eurosport, terrestrial channels ITV and the Welsh language S4C will also broadcast live with their highlights packages going out each night.

 Alternatively, if you are stuck at work then you can follow all the action, as it unfolds, in our daily live blogs that will include news, analysis and reaction.
 Telegraph Sport will also provide full results details.